 Surgeons sometimes remove your lymph nodes from the arm near the breast with the tumor.
 This can cause a fluid buildup (lymphedema) that makes your arm, chest, and belly feel swollen, stiff, and sore.
 A physical therapist can help lessen these effects.

 Certain chemotherapy drugs, like docetaxel (Taxotere), can make your body to hold onto more fluid than it should.
 That also can make your arms or legs swell.
-Physical therapy may help, as can prescription steroid medication.
+Physical therapy may help.

 Bone Thinning, Bone and Joint Pain

-A group of estrogen-blocking breast cancer drugs called aromatase inhibitors (letrozole, exemestane, anastrozole) may turn your bones more brittle.
+A group of estrogen-blocking breast cancer drugs called aromatase inhibitors (anastrozole, exemestane, letrozole) may make your bones more brittle.
 That may cause bone and joint pain.

 Certain types of chemotherapy can also cause bone thinning.
-It also may start your menopause prematurely.
+If you aren’t already in menopause, it may start prematurely.

 If you’ve had surgery for your cancer, the tissue around the cuts in your skin may scar and harden.
 The shape of your breast also may change.
-Some incisions, like those used for a lumpectomy, can leave scars that fade but may not go away completely.
+Some surgical cuts, like those used for a lumpectomy, can leave scars that fade but may not go away completely.

 Your doctor can help prepare you for what to expect.
-You also might find it helpful to look at pictures of women who’ve had treatment.
-Try to be realistic instead of focusing on worst-case scenarios.
+You also might find it helpful to look at pictures of women who’ve been through this so you know what to expect.

-Sometimes it helps to talk to your sexual partner about the coming changes to your body, and allow them to look at and touch the scars.
-You could do this on your own or with the help of a mental health specialist.
+It may help to talk to your sexual partner about the coming changes to your body, and let them look at and touch the scars.
+If your body’s changes take a toll on you or your relationship, it can help to talk with a mental health specialist.

 Sex and Fertility